jasongraham/blog/source/_posts/2013-08-19-dear-jason.markdown

 But how can you help me, you ask?
 It's really quite fortuitous that you've contacted me at this time.
-I figure I can give your slimming product to the ferrets so they I can get them back to a more controllable size.
+I figure I can give your slimming product to the ferrets so I can get them back to a more controllable size.
 Only with your help can I reclaim my home.

 Unfortunately, I am a bit low on cash right now.
 Would you accept payment in beef?